What a hut to hut hiking trip looks like from our North American perspective.

 There’s really two separate things to compare as this style of travel will appeal to both experienced backcountry backpackers and more casual Nature lovers on vacation in Europe.

-Let’s compare hut-to-hut hiking vs backpacking, and also hut to hut hiking with a typical vacation in Europe where you’d drive to a popular Dolomites lake and do a day hike in a National Park.
+Let’s compare hut-to-hut hiking vs backpacking, and also hut to hut hiking with a typical vacation in Europe where you’d drive to a popular lake such as Lago di Braies in the Dolomites and do a day hike in a National Park.

 Hut to Hut Hiking Compared to American Style Backpacking